eq19/feed/_drafts/identition_zone.md

 So the 36 should behave as a central.
 Therefore the total files that inherited from this scheme will be `1 + 7 + 29 = 37` including [one (1) main page](https://www.eq19.com).

-## Multiple Universes

-By our project, these 37 files are located within _[the wiki of main repository](https://github.com/eq19/eq19.github.io/wiki)_ and organized by [the 18's structure](https://www.eq19.com/addition/#structure-true-prime-pairs) located per the _[18 files of  project gist](https://gist.github.com/eq19)_.

 ```note
 Every repository on GitHub.com comes equipped with a section for hosting documentation, called a wiki.
 You can use your repository's wiki to share long-form content about your project, such as how to use it, how you designed it, or its core principles. _([GitHub](https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis))_
 ```